-The following tables are examples of how a driver's duties might be organised in compliance with the rules on weekly rest, which allow two reduced weekly rest periods to be taken consecutively.
-This complies with the rules because at least one regular and one reduced weekly rest period have been taken in two consecutive 'fixed' weeks.
+The following is an example of how a driver's duties might be organised in compliance with the rules on weekly rest, which allow two reduced weekly rest periods to be taken consecutively.
+This complies with the rules because at least one regular and one reduced weekly rest period have been taken in two consecutive fixed weeks.

-Week 1 W eek 2 Week 3 45 hours' rest 24 hours' rest 27 hours' rest 45 hours' rest
+W eek 1 Week 2 Week 3 45 hours' rest 24 hours' rest 27 hours' rest 45 hours' rest